chipsalliance/fpga-tool-perf/README.md

 vpr
 ```

-Supported projects are named after the .json files in the project directory. ie to get all supported projected:
+Supported projects are named after the .json files in the project directory. ie to get all supported projects:
 ```
 $ ls project/*.json |sed "sXproject/\(.*\).jsonX\1X" |sort
 oneblink